-Table 7A - Types of complaints compared to previous reporting periods
+Table 7a - Types of complaints compared to previous reporting periods

-Type of complaint Number of complaints ıts Comparison with previous reporting periods Comments 2021- 2022 2020- 2021 2019- 2020 Colour 14 11 12 An increase by three complaints The increase may be attributed to higher manganese levels from catchment activities or issues with internal plumbing.
-Taste and odour 9 13 15 A decrease by five complaints The decrease may be attributed to a mild BGA season compared to other years.
-BGA is a source of the MIB & Geosmin that causes taste and odour problems.
-Blue water 0 0 1 No change No complaints received Alleged sickness 2 3 5 A decrease by one complaint The decrease may be attributed to customers confidence in the safety of LMW drinking water.
-Air in water 0 0 0 No change No complaints received Other 1 1 2 No change This category of complaints includes various types that upon investigation were found to be not related to water quality.
-Total 26 28 35 A decrease by 2 complaints All categories
+Number of complaints Comparison with previous reporting periods Type of Complaints 22/23 21/22 20/21 Comments Colour 52 14 11 An increase by forty complaints The increase may be attributed to higher manganese levels from blackwater following the flooding event in 2022/23.
+Taste and odour 19 9 13 An increase by ten complaints The increase may be attributed to the flooding that occurred in the catchment in 2022/23.
+Blue water 0 0 0 No change No complaints received.
+Alleged sickness 3 2 3 No Change The alleged sickness complaints were investigated thoroughly and found not to be attributed to the water supplied.
+Air in water 0 0 0 No change No complaints received.
+Other 5 1 1 An increase of four complaints This category of complaints includes various types that upon investigation were found to be not related to water quality.
+Total 79 26 28 An increase of 53 complaints All categories